 Learn more about Black History Month:

-The theme of Black History Month for 2023 is Black Resistance.
+The theme of Black History Month for 2024 is African Americans and the Arts.
 Here are some resources to learn about the origins and purpose of the event, as well as the ways Black Americans have pushed back against all manner of oppression and racism:

 - The Association for the Study of African American Life and History was founded in 1915 by Dr Carter G. Woodson and is the founder of Black History Month.